-- Headlines i.
+- i.
+Headlines

 - ii.
 Segment 1

-- Segment 2 iii.
+- iii.
+Segment 2

-- Segment 3
+- iv.
+Segment 3

-- Segment 4
+- v.
+Segment 4

-6. Segment (genre of journalism)
+- 6. Segment (genre of journalism)

-- News: i Main News is informational text par excellence and the material most widely used by the radio.
-Its main objective is to report in a concise and descriptive fashion on a given event or situation offering the most important data (what, who, how, when, where, why) - Interview: An interview is a dialogue involving two or more persons in which one asks questions and the other responds. - iii.
+- News: i.
+Main News is informational text par excellence and the material most widely used by the radio.
+Its main objective is to report in a concise and descriptive fashion on a given event or situation offering the most important data (what, who, how, when, where, why) - ii.
+Interview: An interview is a dialogue involving two or more persons in which one asks questions and the other responds. - iii.
 Reportage: This is an expanded. exhaustive and documented narrative of an event.
 In it, resources from other journalistic genres, such as the interview, chronicle, and the news, may all be used at the same time.
-It makes use of supporting devices such as images, info-graphs, statistical tables, etc. - Viewer's comment: Comments from the viewer's are reported here. - Other: V. - 7.
-Size /length: Length can be measured in seconds.
+It makes use of supporting devices such as images, info-graphs, statistical tables, etc. - iv.
+Viewer's comment: Comments from the viewer's are reported here. - v.
+Other:

+7. Size /length: Length can be measured in seconds.